1576 Polish–Lithuanian royal election: Background

 In May 1575, Polish nobility gathered at Stężyca, but no decision was taken.
 Internal conflict between pro- and anti–Habsburg factions deepened, while southeastern provinces of Red Ruthenia and Podolia were raided by Crimean Tatars, who captured thousands of people.
 Finally, with support of Senate, the Primate officially declared interregnum.

-Before the 1576 Polish–Lithuanian royal election a congress of the Grand Duchy of Lithuania's nobles was held on 20 April 1576 in Grodno which adopted an Universal, signed by the participating high-ranking Lithuanian officials and nobles, which announced that if the delegates of the Grand Duchy of Lithuania will feel pressure from the Poles in the Election sejm, the Lithuanians will not be obliged by an oath of the Union of Lublin and will have the right to select a separate monarch.
+Before the 1576 Polish–Lithuanian royal election a congress of the Grand Duchy of Lithuania's nobles was held on 20 April 1576 in Grodno which adopted a Universal, signed by the participating high-ranking Lithuanian officials and nobles, which announced that if the delegates of the Grand Duchy of Lithuania will feel pressure from the Poles in the Election sejm, the Lithuanians will not be obliged by an oath of the Union of Lublin and will have the right to select a separate monarch.

 Convocation Sejm

 Primate Jakub Uchanski summoned the Convocation Sejm to Warsaw on October 3, 1575.
 The date of royal election was set for November 7.
 Pro-French and pro-Habsburg faction, which consisted of most senators, Roman Catholic clergy (including Uchanski himself), Protestants, Prussian cities and Lithuanians supported Maximilian II, Holy Roman Emperor.
 Also, envoys of the Spanish Empire supported Habsburg faction (although preferred the younger and ultra-Catholic Archduke Ernest of Austria, former Habsburg candidate in 1573, over the older and "crypto-Protestant" current Habsburg candidate, Emperor Maximilian) by sending gifts, money and American gold to the electors, wanting to restore the good Poland-Spain relations after the controversy of the Neapolitan sums.
 They also feared the maintenance of the Franco-Polish Alliance that, complemented with Franco-Ottoman alliance, could menace Habsburg future victories on Imperial election (and so, isolating Habsburg Spain in Central Europe and Mediterranean Sea) and maybe provoke a European War due to the Valois menace over Balance of power.

 Most of Polish szlachta, however, backed an unspecified Piast candidate.
 As a future king, they saw Jan Zamoyski, John III of Sweden or Prince of Transylvania, Stephen Báthory.
 Also, envoys of the Ottoman Empire supported either John III or Bathory.
 Turkish opinion mattered, as the nobility wanted to avoid any military conflicts with such a powerful neighbor.